Music Album Details

 Note: The letter which is underlined is the final rating.

-Which is your favourite song from Khandaani Shafakhana?
+What is your favourite song from Bunty Aur Babli 2?
 Please vote for it below!
 Thanks! 🙂